2022–23 Oklahoma City Thunder season: March

-On March 2, the Thunder announced Kenrich Williams will miss the rest of the season after sustaining a scapholunate ligament rupture in his left wrist after a 117-123 loss to the Sacramento Kings.
+On March 2, the Thunder announced Kenrich Williams will miss the rest of the season after sustaining a scapholunate ligament rupture in his left wrist after a 123–117 loss to the Sacramento Kings.
 In his third season with the Thunder, Williams appeared in 53 games averaging 8.0 points on 51.7% from the field, 4.9 rebounds and 2.0 assists in 22.8 minutes.
 Williams also led the league during that time with 26 charges drawn.
 After Lindy Waters III's two-way contract was converted into a standard contract, the Thunder signed Jared Butler to a two-way contract.
 Butler spent the beginning of the season with the Grand Rapids Gold in the NBA G League averaging 18.0 points and 5.7 assists in 41 games after being waived by the Utah Jazz prior to the season.
 Against the Utah Jazz, the Thunder had their eighth game this season with three players scoring more than 20 points.
-Coming back from injury, Shai Gilgeous-Alexander scored 38 points, Jalen Williams had a career high 32 points on 12-15 shooting, and Josh Giddey had 24 points, 9 rebounds, and 9 assists in a 129-119 win.
-Against the Golden State Warriors on March 7, the Thunder snapped their eight game losing streak to Golden State.
+Coming back from injury, Shai Gilgeous-Alexander scored 38 points, Jalen Williams had a career high 32 points on 12-15 shooting, and Josh Giddey had 24 points, 9 rebounds, and 9 assists in a 129–119 win.
+Against the Golden State Warriors on March 7, the Thunder snapped their eight-game losing streak to Golden State.
 Seven Thunder players scored in double-figures led by Shai Gilgeous-Alexander's 33 points.
 Additionally, Josh Giddey recorded his seventh career triple-double with 17 points, 11 rebounds and a career high 17 assists and Jaylin Williams scored a career high 15 points.
-On March 19, the Thunder came back down 15 against the Phoenix Suns to win 124-120.
-After not playing the entire game, Aaron Wiggins lead an 18-2 run in the fourth quarter with 7 points and 2 steals while playing the whole quarter.
+On March 19, the Thunder came back down 15 against the Phoenix Suns to win 124–120.
+After not playing the entire game, Aaron Wiggins lead an 18–2 run in the fourth quarter with 7 points and 2 steals while playing the whole quarter.
 Gilgeous-Alexander led the Thunder with 40 points while Luguentz Dort had 11 of his 20 points in the third quarter.
+In the first of a back-to-back against the Los Angeles Clippers, Luguentz Dort defended Kawhi Leonard on the final possession and kept Leonard from getting a shot off before the clock expired to give the Thunder a 101–100 win.
+After losing in the second game of a back-to-back with the Clippers, the Thunder fell to the Los Angeles Lakers despite Josh Giddey's 27 points, 17 rebounds, and 7 assist performance in a 116–111 loss dropping the Thunder for 10th in the West after climbing up to 7th.
+Without Gilgeous-Alexander, Isaiah Joe, Jalen Williams, and Josh Giddey combined for 95 points in a 137–134 loss to the Charlotte Hornets.
+Joe, who started for Gilgeous-Alexander, had career-high 33 points with 6 threes.
+Williams was one point shy of his career-high had 31 points and 4 steals.
+Giddey finished with a career-high 31 points, 10 rebounds, and 9 assists however he missed a game-tying free throw with 4.0 seconds left.